base class, extends NXobject

 The field named in the

-signalattribute must exist, either directly as a dataset or defined through a link.
+signalattribute must exist, either directly as a NeXus field or defined through a link.

 axesattribute will name the dimension scale associated with the plottable data.

 If available, the standard deviations of the data are to be stored in a data set of the same rank and dimensions, with the name